 Does Gastric Sleeve Work?

-Exactly how successful is gastric sleeve surgery?
+Exactly how successful is gastric sleeve surgery in 2023?
 Those who are considering bariatric surgery will be pleased to know that the surgery is successful in 90% of cases.
-According to the American Society of Metabolic and Bariatric Surgery, gastric sleeve surgeons expect patients to lose at least 50% of excess weight within 18 to 24 months following bariatric surgery.
+According to the American Society of Metabolic and Bariatric Surgery, gastric sleeve surgeons expect patients to lose at least 50% of excess weight within 18 to 24 months following weight loss surgery.
 Others can lose up to 60 – 70% of excess weight within the same period.

-Bariatric surgery is one of the most effective and durable weight loss methods for those suffering from severe obesity.
-The success of bariatric surgery is dependent on numerous factors, including age, pre-surgery weight, level of obesity and the patient’s ability to exercise.
+Bariatric surgery is one of the most effective and rapid weight loss methods for those suffering from severe obesity.
+The success of weight loss surgery is dependent on numerous factors, including age, pre-surgery weight, level of obesity and the patient’s ability to exercise.
 Along with these factors, one of the most critical aspects of bariatric surgery’s long-term results is a commitment to long-term lifestyle changes.
 However, to give you a general estimate, gastric sleeve surgery is successful in approximately 90% of patients.
-Most patients will experience about 1kg of weight loss every week after the weight loss surgery until a healthy weight is reached.
+Most gastric sleeve surgery patients will experience about 1kg of weight loss every week after the weight loss surgery until a healthy weight is reached.

 The two ways in which bariatric surgery can aid significant weight loss is by: